Development assistance in Papua New Guinea

 Pillar 3 – economic recovery

 We will enhance support to the informal sector, which provides most of PNG's employment.
 We will continue programs to improve the business enabling environment.
-We will continue to work through the Australian Infrastructure Financing Facility for the Pacific (AIFFP) to draw in financing for strategic and large-scale quality infrastructure projects, particularly in electrification, which will help economic recovery and job creation.
+We will continue to work through the Australian Infrastructure Financing Facility for the Pacific (AIFFP) to draw in financing for quality, climate resilient infrastructure that delivers long-term benefits for communities and the economy.

 More information on Australia’s support for economic recovery in PNG.